apohllo/ror-tasks/task-1/Readme.md

 ## RSpec unit tests ##

-There are two modules of RSpec that particularly important for writing unit
+There are two modules of RSpec that are particularly important for writing unit
 tests:
 * RSpec core
 * RSpec expectations